Skip to main content

 The biggest difference between regular AirPods and the Pro version is the active noise cancellation.
 AirPod Pros use a series of microphones to detect any surrounding noise.
 Then it sends sound inverse and neutralizing sound waves into your ears to cancel it out.
 The result is pretty incredible.

 There’s also a mode called “Transparency.”
-It’s basically the opposite of noise cancelling, where the AirPods purposely allow outside noise to come in.
+It’s basically the opposite of noise canceling, where the AirPods purposely allow outside noise to come in.
 That means you’ll be able to hear the things around you while you’re listening to music – your children calling your name, your departure flight being announced, or that car behind you while biking.

 By default, you can switch between these modes without even using your phone.
 Just press and hold the button on your AirPod stem until you hear the beep.
 If you don’t want to use either of these modes (there is a middle-ground), you’ll need to select it with your phone.